PRECIOUS-Gold slips on expectations of higher U.S. rates and dollar

 “Softer Chinese data released overnight has just removed some bids we saw coming in for semi and industrial metals last week,” Saxo Bank’s Hansen said.

-Growth in China’s manufacturing sector stalled in September as both external and domestic demand weakened, two surveys showed on Sunday, in a sign that U.S. tariffs are taking a toll on the economy.
-(Reporting by Arpan Varghese and Nallur Sethuraman in Bengaluru)
+Growth in China’s manufacturing sector stalled in September as external and domestic demand weakened, two surveys showed on Sunday, in a sign that U.S. tariffs are taking a toll on the economy.
+(Reporting by Arpan Varghese and Nallur Sethuraman in Bengaluru; Editing by Dale Hudson)